Arthur Kane: The New York Dolls

 Killer Kane was known for his outrageous outfits such as one-piece body stockings, large bow-ties, and thigh-high, neon-colored platform boots.
 Kane created many original and infamous looks by scouring shops in London, "combing through Amsterdam's Waterlooplein flea market during all of 1970", and "various Brooklyn thrift shops".
-Mixing pop art with music, the Dolls sought to create a persona as "larger-than-life rock-and-roll comic book superheroes", or as if they were a band from outer space – concepts that were expanded upon in one form or another not much later by other bands such as KISS.
+Mixing pop art with music, the Dolls sought to create a persona as "larger-than-life rock-and-roll comic book superheroes", or as if they were a band from outer space – concepts that were expanded upon in one form or another not much later by other bands such as Kiss.

 In addition to his signature bass sound, Kane had a unique way of performing on stage.
 As rock photographer Bob Gruen explained, while playing bass Kane "moved a bit robotically, kind of like a giant Frankenstein."
 Throughout his tenure with the Dolls, Kane dated a succession of atypically tall women, including Stacia of Hawkwind.

 The Dolls put out two studio albums, 1973's New York Dolls and 1974's Too Much Too Soon.
-The Dolls influenced several bands that came soon after with the emerging Punk scene such as the Sex Pistols, The Clash, The Damned, and Generation X; and were a precursor to 80's Glam metal bands such as Mötley Crüe, Cinderella, and Poison.
+They influenced several bands that came soon after with the emerging punk scene such as the Sex Pistols, the Clash, the Damned, and Generation X; and were a precursor to 1980s glam metal bands such as Mötley Crüe, Cinderella, and Poison.

 Their drummer, Billy Murcia, died from an accidental overdose while they were touring England in 1972.
 Plagued by bad management, drug and alcohol abuse, and cliques forming within the group, the band broke up in 1975 – Kane's last experience with the band that year being a shouting match in a trailer court in Florida.